Skip to main content

 How it Works

 The client calling an MCP server that requires payment with ATXP needs to be able to pay for that tool.
-Usually that means the client is using @atxp/client to make payments automatically, or an applicaton like Goose is directing the user to a payment URL.
-Using your ATXP connection string, you can have accounts.atxp.ai proxy MCP calls to the paid server, and accounts.atxp.ai will automatically make payments to that server from your ATXP account.
+Usually that means the client is using the @atxp/client SDK to make payments automatically, or an application like Goose is directing the user to a payment URL.
+Using your ATXP connection string, you can use ATXP’s MCP Proxy to proxy MCP calls to the paid server, and ATXP will automatically make payments to that server from your ATXP account.
 The client using the proxy never sees any payment requests, because they are paid automatically by the proxy.

 Why use ATXP MCP Proxy?